amor71/LiuAlgoTrader/docs/source/index.rst

 disregard events that are over-due and ensuring that strategies never act upon old data.

+LiuAlgoTrader is made of the following components:

+- **trader**: the main application for trading
+- **backtester**: re-running past trading sessions
+- **market_miner**: application for collecting segments data
+- **analysis notebooks**: collection of notebooks for analysis of trading sessions, backtesting, as well as various tools for improving trading algos.

+The rest of the documentation explains how to install, setup, configure and run trading & analysis sessions w/ LiuAlgoTrader.

 .. toctree::
    :maxdepth: 2

    WIP
    Quickstart
+   Installation & Setup
+   Configuration
+   Scanners
+   Strategies
    Analysis
    Back-testing
    How to Contribute